-I am married to Melissa and we with in the constituency with our two children who attend local schools.
+I am married to Melissa and we live in the constituency with our two children who attend local schools.

 I was born and raised in Lincolnshire and attended the Robert Pattinson Comprehensive School in North Hykeham before going on to study Politics and Economics at Oxford University.
 My Dad worked in the local factory for 40 years and my Mum did various jobs including working for a Chicken farmer and working on the tills at ASDA.
 My mum is now retired and still live in Lincolnshire along with much of the rest of my family.